hodazare/MashineSensorHoda/README.txt

 Linux:

-To compile the program "MashinSensorHoda.cpp":
+g++ MashinSensorHoda.cpp

 Windows:

 From the VS Studio CMD Prompt:
-Go to ~\MashineSensor
+Go to ~\MashineSensorHoda and type: cl.exe MashineSensorHoda.cpp

-cl.exe source.cpp
+Now, just run the exe file that is created: "MashineSensorHoda.exe"